nehalineogi/azure-cross-solution-network-architectures/aks/README-multinode.md

 #### Add a Node pool, with node-public-ips and tag the nodes

+Add a new nodepool to existing cluster in a new subnet(Prevew feature) link [here](https://docs.microsoft.com/en-us/azure/aks/use-multiple-node-pools#add-a-node-pool-with-a-unique-subnet-preview)

 ```
 az aks nodepool add \
  --resource-group aks-basic-rg \